dekomote/narcissist/README.rst

     from narcissist import services

     # your service class has to inherit from services.Service mixin

     class Foo(services.Service):
         """ Foo Service - renders 'Bar' on the web page """

         def __init__(self, extra):
             # extra should always be passed as an argument.

-We pass extra context/vars/anything we need to get it working
+            # We pass extra context/vars/anything we need to get it working.

             # since Service is a mixin, no parent construction is done here.

             self.extra = extra

         def render(self):

             # render is the method that is called when we go to the url where this class is registered.

             # Here you can return fully rendered HTML, or plain strings

             return "Bar"

 You are free to add as much functionality as you need e.g. implement a parse_feed function that will parse a feed that will be